Michael Please: Alan the Infinite (2019)

-Please & Ojari produced, wrote and directed an 11 minute stopmotion TV pilot about an intern at a lamination company who discovers the 'infinity particle'.
+Please & Ojari produced, wrote and directed an 11-minute stopmotion TV pilot about an intern at a lamination company who discovers the 'infinity particle'.
 The project was a co-production between Parabella and Blink Industries.

 Elliott from Earth (2020)

 Please joined Cartoon Network in 2019 as Episode Director on Elliot From Earth (16 x 11min episodes).

 Robin Robin (2021)

-In 2019, Netflix commissioned a 30 minute stopmotion special, co-written and directed by Please and Ojari, and produced by Aardman Animations about a young bird raised by a family of burglar mice.
+In 2019, Netflix commissioned a 30-minute stopmotion special, co-written and directed by Please and Ojari, and produced by Aardman Animations about a young bird raised by a family of burglar mice.
 The film, Robin Robin was released in 2021.
-It was nominated for an Academy Award for Best Animated Short.
-A picture book written by Please and Ojari and illustrated by Briony May Smith, will accompany the release, published by Macmillian.
+It was nominated for an Academy Award for Best Animated Short Film.
+A picture book written by Please and Ojari and illustrated by Briony May Smith, accompanied the release, published by Macmillian.